If you are looking to start a new business, there is a good chance that you will need some funding to get it off the ground.

 If developing a building project – then project finance that can be drawn down at key stages should be considered as this will provide necessary funds at the specific times when it is required.

-Crowdfunding is an increasingly popular form of raising finance.
+Crowdfunding is an increasingly popular way of raising finance.
 It can take two forms; equity crowdfunding and rewards-based crowdfunding.

 There are dozens of online platforms that facilitate crowdfunding campaigns, and you can find out more about this option here;